CDLUC3/mrt-doc/endopoints/pre-signed-urls.md

 - Phase 5 - Extend Merritt API to convey ingest status information
   - While this is unrelated to the pre-signed work, this API could become a home to satisfy some of the API type requests that have been mentioned.

+## Questions/TODO's

+- [ ] Review the embargo processs.
+Understand the actors affected by embargo(author, admin)
+- [ ] Determine if the user acceptance step is still applicable and which actors are impacted.
+- [ ] As the UI replaces actions formerly performed by Express, how is authorization passed into the UI?
+- [ ] When redirecting to a non S3 compatible file URL, should that be a function of the UI/api, or should that be handled within the storage service?

 ## Phase 1

 - [ui: GET presign-file/:object/:version/:file](ui/presign-file.md)